 Residential construction sites must maintain several items at all times.
 These items include perimeter fencing, silt fencing, a metal roll-off trash container, and one (1) sign with the name of the builder and the site address (with an area no greater than eight (8) square feet).
 If a site is not maintaining these items, please report it to the Building Official via SeeClickFix.
 You may also call 713-662-8232 or email firstname.lastname@example.org.

 The City has an ordinance limiting the amount of fill that can be added to a lot.
 No more than a 1% slope from the back of the curb or 8” of dirt may be brought in.
 For more information, contact the Building Official at 713-662-8232 or e-mail email@example.com.

 Yes, a permit is required to have a garage or estate sale and be obtained by completing the Garage & Estate Application and providing a driver's license or utility bill.
+The application can be obtained through the SmartGov portal.
 Each residence shall be allowed two garage or estate sales per calendar year.
 Please refer to Chapter 15 of the Code of Ordinances for Garage and Estate Sale regulations.

 An elevation certificate is a Federal Form used to certify the finished floor elevation of a house or garage.
 If one exists in the City records, you may request a copy from by submitting a public information request to the City Clerk.
 If one is not available, you can contract with a Texas Registered surveyor and they will provide one for you.